-We offer employment in our supported work environments to people who:
+We offer employment in our supported work environments to people:

-- registered with the Department of Human Services
+- are registered with the Department of Human Services

-- are willing and able to work at least 8 hours per week
+- willing and able to work at least 8 hours per week

-If you are not eligible we have a range of other employment supports and other services available, including community and one-on-one supports.
+If you are not eligible for supported employment we have a range of other employment supports.
+These include other services like community and invidualised supports.

 Get in touch today!
 For more information and to express your interest, contact us on 1800 610 665 or through email.